eliveli/TIL/StackEdit/test.md

 # when publishing http 404 error
-When I tried to publish my file from StackEdit to GitHub, 'http 404 error' makes me sad.
+When I tried to publish my file from StackEdit to GitHub, 'http 404 error' made me sad.
-Now I solve the problem
+And now I have solved the problem, I feel really really happy..

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 ## Create files and folders